lhstorm/paredra_voice_releases/README.md

 # ParedraVoice

 Local, privacy-preserving system-wide dictation for macOS.
 Hold Right Option, speak, release — cleaned text appears at your cursor.
 All processing on-device via MLX.
+ParedraVoice is designed to be a local solution to clean up voice to text.
+It's a lot faster than typing (tested on M4 silicon).

+(Note: It currently has a 30s limit for audio transcription.
+This will be extended in future releases)

 ## Download